project-sunbird/sunbird-quml-player/projects/quml-library/README.md

   <summary>Click here to show detailed instructions!</summary>

   ### :label: Step 1: Install Packages
-  These are the peerDependencies of the library, need to be installed in order to use this library.
+  These are the peer Dependencies of the library, need to be installed in order to use this library.

     npm install @project-sunbird/sunbird-quml-player --save
     npm install @project-sunbird/sb-styles --save